prasenjit-net/prasenjit-net.github.io/_posts/2016-09-24-understanding-ssl-tls.md

 ### What is Digital Signature and Digital Certificate?

+#### Digital Signature

-Signature is a special type of cypher where a data is uniquely represented by a smaller data, with the help of a key.
-This newly generated data can not recover the original data, but it is possible to verify the integrity of the data with the help of Signature and a key.
+Digital Signature is a special type of cypher where a data is uniquely represented by a smaller data, with the help of a key.
+This newly generated data can not recover the original data, but it is possible to verify the **integrity of the data** with the help of Signature and a key.
 Now if data is `d`, signing key is `sk`, verifying key is `vk` and signature is `s`, then these can be represented as below.

 ```
 # create signature